neutralinojs-community/awesome-neutralino/README.md

 - [LitePy](https://github.com/codezri/litepy) - World's simplest Python editor built with Neutralinojs

 - [SimpleTime](https://github.com/navidmafi/SimpleTime) - A cross-platform timer and stopwatch app with modern design in mind

+- [E.R.A.K](https://codeberg.org/Karter_Kein/E.R.A.K) - A program for creating your own encyclopedia of relative and absolute knowledge.

 ## Articles